SangTDx/sangtdx.github/about.md

 ---
 **Purpose of this blog:** the best ways to really understand something is to explain and share it with others.

-**About me:** I'am Very love Trading includig stock Trading and Forex Trading.
-Had been working as embedded engineer in automotive domain for over 6 years.
+**About me:** I am very passionate about trading, including stock trading and forex trading.
+I have been working as an embedded engineer in the automotive domain for over 6 years.

 **Education:** graduated from [HCMC University of Technology and Education](https://en.hcmute.edu.vn/) in 2019.
 I studied electronic and electrical engineering and major in Automation & Control Engineering.
 1. [Embedded System](https://link)